-Subject Name: Mass Transfer II
+Course Name: Mass Transfer II

-Paper Code: CHEN 3 Paper Code: CHEN 3202
+Course Code: CHEN 3202

-Contact Hours Per L T P Total Credit Points
+Contact Hours Per Week L Т Р TOTAL CREDIT POINT

-Week 3 0 0 3 3
+3 0 0 3 3

-- 1. Students will be able to analyze various humidification, dehumidification processes and and will be able to design cooling towers. - 2.
-Students will be able to analyze commercial extraction and leaching operation and determine number of equilibrium stages required for a given separation. - 3.
-Students will be able to understand mechanism of drying, calculate drying time for batch dryers and compute rate of drying in batch and continuous modes of drying operation. - 4.
-Students will be able to develop concepts on crystal properties, kinetics and thermodynamics associated with crystallization process, and design the crystallization equipments. - 5.
-Students will be able to classify membrane separation processes based on driving forces, understand their applications and develop ideas on some of these processes and their applications in industries.
+- 1. analyze various humidification, dehumidification processes and and will be able to design cooling towers. - 2. analyze commercial extraction and leaching operation and determine number of equilibrium stages required for a given separation. - 3. understand mechanism of drying, calculate drying time for batch dryers and compute rate of drying in batch and continuous modes of drying operation. - 4. develop concepts on crystal properties, kinetics and thermodynamics associated with crystallization process, and design the crystallization equipments. - 5. classify membrane separation processes based on driving forces, understand their applications and develop ideas on some of these processes and their applications in industries.